-- 1. A sound basic understanding of the chemistry of life. - 2.
-A sound basic understanding of prokaryotic and eukaryotic cell structure and function. - 3.
-A fundamental knowledge of Classical, Molecular, and Population genetics. - 4.
-A sound basic understanding of the proposed mechanisms of evolution and understanding of Creation. - 5.
-A sound basic understanding of the structure and function in plants and animals. - 6.
-A sound basic understanding of ecology. - 7.
-Integration of the Biblical Principles into life sciences.
+- 1. Demonstrate a sound basic understanding of the chemistry of life. - 2.
+Demonstrate a sound basic understanding of prokaryotic and eukaryotic cell structure and function. - 3.
+Demonstrate fundamental knowledge of Classical, Molecular, and Population genetics. - 4.
+Demonstrate a sound basic understanding of the proposed mechanisms of evolution and understanding of Creation. - 5.
+Demonstrate a sound basic understanding of the structure and function in plants and

+- animals. - 6.
+Demonstrate a sound basic understanding of ecology. - 7.
+Demonstrate understanding of the integration of Biblical Principles into life sciences.